-Your proposal must address a work plan topic for this call for proposals.
+Your proposal must address an IMI2 JU Annual Work Plan topic for this call for proposals.

 ⚠ This section of your proposal will be assessed only to the extent that it is relevant to that topic.

 1.1 Objectives

 • Describe the specific objectives for the project, which should be clear, measurable, realistic and achievable within the duration of the project.
 Objectives should be consistent with the expected exploitation and impact of the project (see section 2).